Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 \paragraph{Polygons with algebraic vertices.} We now propose a more sophisticated encoding strategy, which is computable even on a basic Blum-Shub-Smale machine (i.e., the one with the four basic arithmetic operations only).
 A small drawback is that we can only apply this method if the vertices of the polygon $P$ have algebraic coordinates (i.e., they are \emph{algebraic points}) in some global coordinate system.
 (Recall that a real number is \emph{algebraic} if it is a root of a polynomial with integer coefficients.)
 Note that we do not require that the searchers' positions be algebraic points at any time during the execution.
 Their local units of distance do not have to be algebraic, either.
 As a consequence, even under our assumptions, the snapshots of $P$ that the searchers get do not necessarily have vertices with algebraic coordinates.

 In practice, we are not imposing a big limitation on our inputs, in that basically all the polygons we can reasonably think of fall into this class.
-Indeed, the algebraic numbers include the rationals and are closed under basic arithmetic operations and extractions of roots of any degree.
-Moreover, a simple consequence of de Moivre's formula is that the sines and cosines of all the rational multiples of $\pi$ are algebraic.
+Indeed, the algebraic numbers include the rationals and are closed under basic arithmetic operations and extractions of roots of any degree~\cite{libro1}.
+Moreover, a simple consequence of de Moivre's formula is that the sines and cosines of all the rational multiples of $\pi$ are algebraic~\cite{lehmer}.
 Hence, the vertices of all the regular polygons inscribed in the unit circle and having a vertex in $(1,0)$ are algebraic points.
 So, for instance, we could construct the vertex set of our polygon $P$ by putting together copies of these ``unit polygons'', rotated by rational multiples of $\pi$ and scaled by rational factors.
 This simple scheme already yields a very rich class of polygons of all symmetricities.

 \paragraph{Representing algebraic reals.} The reason why we insist on working with algebraic numbers is that they have concise representations that can be manipulated efficiently.
 To understand our technique, it is worth considering the rational numbers first.
-The polygons with rational vertices do not constitute a very interesting class, because their symmetricity can only be $1$, $2$, or $4$.
+The polygons with rational vertices do not constitute a very interesting class, because their symmetricity can only be $1$, $2$, or $4$ (indeed, this is equivalent to the fact that, for $n\notin\{1,2,4\}$, there are no regular $n$-gons in the plane whose vertices have integer coordinates, which in turn can be proved by standard algebraic methods~\cite{integer}).
 Nonetheless, discussing rational numbers allows us to expose some of the key ideas of our encoding method without getting involved with technicalities.
 Let $p/q$ be a rational number, with $q>0$.
 We can describe it by three non-negative integers: a sign bit for $p$, the absolute value $|p|$, and $q$.
-We represent each non-negative integer $n$ as the bit string $0^n1$, and then we simply concatenate the codes of all numbers in the fractional part of the binary representation of a real number.
-For instance, the rational $5/3$ becomes $0.10000010001$ (because the sign bit of $5$ is $0$).
+We represent each non-negative integer $n$ as the bit string $0^n1$, and then we simply concatenate the representations of all three numbers as the fractional part of a real number expressed in binary.
+For instance, the rational $5/3$ becomes $0.10000010001$ (because the sign bit of $5$ is $0$), and $-5/3$ becomes $0.010000010001$ (because the sign bit of $-5$ is $1$).